Buddying: The Gift of Presence

 You two seem to get on very well – are you perhaps not already buddies – to one another?

-I was extremely fortunate, in the early days of entering Islam, that I had a buddy (even without calling her so).
+I was extremely fortunate, in the early days of entering Islam, that I had a buddy (even without calling her so) in Nabila.
+A person who knew the ropes and most importantly let me find my way, with a light touch.

 Of course, there are other areas at play – and these more practical considerations we explore in the training sessions for those of our Crescent members who decide to become buddies.

 I am simply a buddy.
-Present, as my friend was for me.
+Present, as my friend has been for me.

-Josephine Hagard is the Buddying Coordinator at the Cambridge Crescent
+Josephine Hagard is the Buddying Coordinator at Cambridge Crescent.